Statistical Methods for Business, Medicine and Social Science

 If you do not qualify for the concessionary fee but are experiencing financial hardship, you may still be eligible for financial assistance.

 Dr Cezar Ionescu is Associate Professor of Data Science with the Oxford University Department for Continuing Education.
 His main interests include functional programming, correctness of scientific computing and machine learning algorithms, and the role of computing science in education.

-Dr Vasos Pavlika is a Teaching Fellow at UCL and Saturday School lecturer at the LSE.
+Dr Vasos Pavlika is Principal Teaching Fellow at University College London and Saturday School lecturer at the LSE.
 He has been a lecturer in the Department for Continuing Education, Oxford for several years.
 Vasos also teaches at the Institute of Continuing Education, Cambridge.

 Please use the 'Book' or 'Apply' button on this page.
 Alternatively, please contact us to obtain an application form.